BiliouriV/OpenMP-Threads_wish_you_a_Merry_Christmas/README.md

-This program (whose code is presented below), implements parallel programming using OpenMp.
+This program implements parallel programming using OpenMp.
 Using the necessary functions, the program displays the message :

 << Merry Christmas  and a Happy New Year from Santa Claus. >>